blbadger/blbadger.github.io/genetic-info-problem.md

 ### What genomes specify

 How can such a small amount of information encode something so complex?
 The simple answer is that it cannot, at least not in the way encoding is usually meant.
-But even a little information can yield

 Consider the other pages of [this website](/index.md).
 There, we see many examples of small and relatively simple equations give rise to extremly intricate and infinitely detailed patterns.
 An important thing to remember about these systems are that they are dynamical: they specify a change over time, and that they are all nonlinear (piecewise linear equations can also form comlicated patterns, but for our purposes we can classify piecewise linear equations as nonlinear).

-If simple nonlinear differential equations can give rise to complex maps, perhaps a relatively simple genetic code could specify a complex body by acting as instructions not for the body directly but instead for parameters that over time specify a body.
+If simple nonlinear dynamical equations can give rise to complex maps, perhaps a relatively simple genetic code could specify a complex body by acting as instructions not for the body directly but instead for parameters that over time specify a body.
 In this way, the genetic code could be described as a specification for a nonlinear dynamical system of equations rather than a simple blueprint that can be read.

 Why does this help the genome specify a detailed three dimensional body from a single dimension?
 Suppose we wanted to store the information necessary to create a complex structure like a zoomed video of a [Julia set](/julia-sets.md).
 The ones I made were usually around 80 megabytes for 10 seconds worth of video.
 It would take 100 seconds to make a movie that is 800 megabytes in size (without compression), just larger than the human genome.
 And this is only for one among a multitute of possible locations to increase scale and still recieve more information!
 A very detailed version of a Julia set would take a prodigous amount of memory to store, wouldn't it?